 We need to recognize and motivate our employees and we also need to develop an assertive management style.
 Today we are going to take a look at this.

-In fact, in a previous class a participant shared a story with the class that is a great example for what we are looking at today.
+In fact, in a previous class, a participant shared a story with the class that is a great example of what we are looking at today.

 Watch the short video lesson